-The genome of the SARS-CoV-2 virus is emerging as key information source for outbreak tracing, forecasting how the virus mutates and clinical decision making.
-This page summaries our actives in supporting genomics being used for public health decision making.
+The genome of the SARS-CoV-2 virus is a key information source for monitoring how the virus mutates to inform vaccine development, tracking ongoing outbreaks to stay ahead of the pandemic, and diagnosing patient outcome and vaccine efficacy to keep the health system effective.
+This page summaries our actives in public health decision making.

 Overview of the activities undertaken by CSIRO's transformational bioinformatics team.
 Image credit @MindsEyeCCF